smile2049/spring-boot-flyway-migrate/README.md

 Generated migrations won't contain destructive commands.
 If you want to use these you'll need to add them manually, though please see Flyway documentation about *lack of support for downward migrations* and *maintaining backwards compatibility* between your project and database. [link](http://flywaydb.org/documentation/faq.html#downgrade)

-Migrations are written in the format expected by Spring Boot and to the location specified in the project configuration, including profile and vendor specific locations. [link](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html#howto-execute-flyway-database-migrations-on-startup)
+Migrations are generated in the format expected by Spring Boot and to the location specified in the project configuration, including profile and vendor specific locations. [link](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html#howto-execute-flyway-database-migrations-on-startup)

-Because of this migrations will be *run against your database automatically* on Spring Boot project startup if you have Flyway as a dependency. [link](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html#howto-execute-flyway-database-migrations-on-startup)
+Because of this generated migrations will be *run against your database automatically* on Spring Boot project startup if you have Flyway as a project dependency. [link](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html#howto-execute-flyway-database-migrations-on-startup)

 ## Database support